Amsterdam/design-system/.github/issue_template.md

 ## Environment

-- Browser: (e.g., Chrome, Firefox)
+- Browser: (e.g. Chrome, Firefox)
-- Operating System: (e.g., Windows, macOS, Linux)
+- Operating System: (e.g. Windows, macOS, Linux)
-- Version of the design system: (e.g., v1.2.3)
+- Version of the design system: (e.g. v1.2.3)

 ## Checklist

 Before submitting your issue, please ensure you have done the following:

-- [ ] Searched the issue tracker to ensure the issue has not already been reported.
+- [ ] Search the issue tracker to ensure the issue has not already been reported.
-- [ ] Verified that the issue can be consistently reproduced.
+- [ ] Verify that the issue can be consistently reproduced.
-- [ ] Checked if the issue is already documented.
+- [ ] Check if the issue is already documented.

-## Additional Notes
+## Additional notes

 - Mention if the issue is blocking development or critical for release.
 - Provide links to any related issues or discussions.
-- If applicable, suggest a potential solution or workaround.
+- Try suggesting a potential solution or workaround.